Have you ever heard of the 4-7-8 breathing exercise? If you have trouble sleeping, keep reading!

-They just didn’t seem to work, so I’ve gotten used to just existing on an average of about 3 hours of sleep each night.
+They just didn’t seem to work, so I’d gotten used to existing on an average of 3 hours of sleep each night.

 I mean, I’m a mom.
 We never sleep, right?

-Except that lack of sleep has affected my energy level, my concentration, and just made me kind of like a ghost.
-I was looking for yet another trick to try when I stumbled across the 4-7-8 Breathing Exercise in my Facebook stream.
-And, y’all?
-I think my insomnia is cured!
+Except that lack of sleep affected my energy level, my concentration, and made me feel like a zombie.
+I was looking for yet another insomnia hack when I stumbled across the 4-7-8 breathing method on my Facebook feed one day.
+I tried it that night, and it worked!

-Now, keep in mind that I’m a professional sleep counselor or anything.
-I’m so excited and RESTED that I had to share this with you all, though.
+Now, keep in mind that I’m obviously not a professional sleep counselor.
+I’m so excited and rested that I had to share this with y’all.
 Okay, so here’s how it works.
 It’s really simple.